10 Tips for Growing Tomatoes in Your Backyard

 Tip #7: Managing Pests and Diseases Naturally

 Tomatoes aren’t immune to pests and diseases, but you can manage them with natural methods.
 Attract beneficial insects like ladybugs, lacewings, and parasitic wasps by planting companion plants like marigolds and basil.
 Neem oil is effective against aphids and other soft-bodied pests.
 For fungal diseases, a copper spray can be a preventative measure, while a baking soda solution can help combat powdery mildew.
-Remember to always follow label instructions when using any treatment.
+Remember how to grow tomatoes at home is always follow label instructions when using any treatment.

 Tip #8: Recognizing and Solving Common Tomato Plant Problems